Animate, share, or save drawings in Keynote on Mac

 You can draw on a Keynote slide on iPhone and iPad.
 If you later open the presentation in Keynote for Mac, you can animate the drawing, share it, or save it to Photos as an image or movie file.

 Animate a drawing

-You can animate a drawing using the Line Draw build-in or build-out effect so that it appears in your presentation as if it were drawn; or it disappears as if it were erased.
+You can animate a drawing using the Line Draw build-in or build-out effect so that it appears in your presentation as if it’s being drawn or disappears as if it’s being erased.

 On the slide, click to select the drawing you want to animate.

 In the Animate sidebar, click the Build In or Build Out tab, click Add an Effect, then choose Line Draw.

 Do any of the following:

 Adjust how long the animation plays: Drag the Duration slider.